module-federation/aegis-host/README.md

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”

-While technologies that support hot deployment have been around for some time (think [OSGi](https://www.osgi.org/)), it would appear the value of these technologies hasn't been considered, or was thought to be unequal to the task, or not worth the effort (complexity, labor intensity, skills scarcity).
+While technologies that support hot deployment have been around for some time (think [OSGi](https://www.osgi.org/)), it would appear the value of those technologies hasn't been considered, or was thought to be unequal to the task, or not worth the effort (complexity, labor intensity, skills scarcity).

 Whatever the reason, with the advent of module federation, its no longer valid.